 Second usage is something more subtle but imho more useful in terms or Continuous Delivery / reproducibility.

 Docker based reproducible build environment

 As a developer, I like my build to run on a fully controlled environment, so I can reproduce it at any time.
 Docker allows me to get this up-and-running in few seconds without a long list of prerequisites to check.
 It also let me define this build environment as a plain Dockerfile text file, that I can just store in project SCM.
 I'd like my continuous integration server to do the same.

-Oki Docki plugin can use any Jenkins slave that has docker installed, so you can fully benefit Jenkins elasticity to connect additional slave boxes or even use a cloud provider.
-The SCM checkout runs a classic way on slave, but then a Docker container is build from project Dockerfile and ran to host the build.
+Oki Docki plugin can use any Jenkins agent that has docker installed, so you can fully benefit Jenkins elasticity to connect additional agent boxes or even use a cloud provider.
+The SCM checkout runs a classic way on agent, but then a Docker container is build from project Dockerfile and ran to host the build.
 All subsequent build commands are ran inside the container (using docker exec introduced in 1.3.0).

 After we got the initial setup done and sanity test running echo "hello docker" on build log, Yoann went further and tested using this plugin to run a debian package build job.
 Such a job works like a charm on my OSX / Boot2docker installation - If you ever tried to do cross-system packaging you understand the immediate benefit !

 Generally speaking, this plugin let you fully define your build environment (which java, maven, ruby, compass, whatever version your build requires) just as a reproducible Dockerfile recipe.
 Maven tried to address this issue some way but don't have much control on the environment to fully address such an issue.

 So thanks to Docker we moved from "maven reproducible builds " to "docker fully reproducible builds ", and Oki-Docki makes this perfectly fit in you CI system.

 Stay up to date